 The philosopher Philo of Alexandria relates the following anecdote in his short treatise On the Life of Moses (II.23.178).
 The prophet Moses, we are told, had appointed his brother to the office of high priest.
 His decision had been based on his brother’s merits, but there was inevitably some grumbling by people who believed that the appointment was the result of familial favoritism.Continue reading

 In this podcast I discuss my new translation of Cicero’s Tusculan Disputations.
 The work deals with five critical problems that face all of us: the fear of death, how to endure pain, how to alleviate mental distress, the various disorders of the mind, and why virtue is important for living a happy life.
+(A review of the book can be found in the October 2021 issue of The New Criterion).
 What questions could be more essential and fundamental than these?Continue reading

 In August 2021, a new and original translation of the full text of Cicero’s Tusculan Disputations will be published by Fortress of the Mind Publications.
 Nearly two years in the making, this is the first complete translation of Tusculan Disputations to appear in English since the 1920s, and the only one that is fully annotated and illustrated.
 It is ideal for the student, general reader, and scholar who needs a clear, cogent, and modern edition of this timeless classic.Continue reading